ABSanthosh/rslookup/README.md

 ## ToDo

 - [x] Migrate to sveltekit 2
-- [ ] Change how theme colors are handled
+- [x] Change how theme colors are handled
 - [x] Theme switcher works in dev but not in prod.
 It returns to the default theme after a reload
 - [ ] Fetch only the first n items from google sheets
 - [x] update toast store
+- [ ] Try to use route grouping to make home header and directory header separate
 - [ ] Error handling for all fetch requests to handle empty fields
-- [ ] Try to use route grouping to make home header and directory header separate
 - [ ] add user select none to hero image
+- [ ] abstract the user-name placeholder function
+- [ ] abstract view-transition to a directive
+- [ ] Tests for calender functions

 - [x] General
   - [x] prevent zoom on double tap